CodeAssociate/CA.Blocks.DataAccess/docs/architecture/protected-by-default.md

 ```C#
      var result = _adventureWorksDataAccess.GetProductSummaryContainingName("'; SHUTDOWN  WITH NOWAIT;");
 ```
-with parameterized version is will run
+With the parameterized version, this will run:
 ``` SQL
     Declare @SearchTerm varchar(64) = '; SHUTDOWN  WITH NOWAIT;'
     Select ProductID, Name, ProductNumber, ReorderPoint, StandardCost, rowguid, ModifiedDate
     From  [Production].[Product]
     where name like @SearchTerm
 ```
-This is a execute the search looking for all the products with '; SHUTDOWN  WITH NOWAIT;' a odd search term but no damage done:
+This will execute the search looking for all the products with `'; SHUTDOWN WITH NOWAIT;'`.
+An odd search term, but no damage done.

 However with the no parameterized version you will have the following SQL executed which will execute as expected